Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 The RED Brick needs to be powered by a 5V supply.
 It can be powered through the Mini USB connector or a Step-Down Power Supply.
-A single RED Brick needs up to TODO Watts, so that a typical 5W (5V/1A) USB power supply will suffice to power it and a Master Brick with a few connected Bricklets.
+A single RED Brick needs up to 1.1 Watts, so that a typical 5W (5V/1A) USB power supply will suffice to power it and a Master Brick with a few connected Bricklets.
 If you use a larger setup, calculate the power requirements and choose a suitable power supply with enough power reserves.
 Don't forget to add the consumption of